Top 10 NFL Teams Least Likely to Win Super Bowl 59 (2025)

 This team could greatly improve this offseason with Kyler Murray leading the offense.
 There's plenty of cap space to work with, and they have two first-round draft picks.
 Now it's time to see how Johnathan Gannon handles the offseason and how much he can develop this team.

-8 Atlanta Falcons The Atlanta Falcons are a professional American football team based in Atlanta, Georgia.
+The Atlanta Falcons are a professional American football team based in Atlanta, Georgia.
 The Falcons compete in the National Football League as a member club of the league's National Football Conference South division.
+The team was established in 1965 and has appeared in two Super Bowls.

 The Falcons wasted no time getting rid of Arthur Smith after yet another disappointing season in a division that was all but ripe for the taking.
 The only thing he accomplished was angering fantasy football managers everywhere by not utilizing Kyle Pitts or Drake London.
 The Falcons have pieces here to be a playoff team.